Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 Composable commerce is a modern approach to building and managing eCommerce systems that prioritize flexibility, agility, and customization.

-At its core, it is based on the principle of modularity, where various commerce services and components are treated as independent building blocks that can be selected, combined, and composed to create a tailored eCommerce solution.
+At its core, composable commerce is based on the principle of modularity, where various commerce services and components are treated as independent building blocks that companies can use to “compose” a tailored eCommerce tech stack.

-#Composable commerce vs. headless commerce: what's the difference?
+#Composable vs. headless vs. monolithic commerce: what’s the difference?

 Monolithic vs. headless vs. composable commerce system